Skip to content

 • Europass Diploma Supplement, which describes your higher education in a detailed way.

-• Foreign country or unsure of conventions: If you don’t know the local CV style (e.g., moving to Germany, Italy, Spain, or France), using Europass removes the guesswork.
+If you don’t know the local CV style (e.g., moving to Germany, Italy, Spain, or France), using Europass removes the guesswork.
 Its structure is familiar to recruiters throughout the EU.

 Europass CV: pros and cons

-Understanding the advantages and drawbacks of Europass can help you decide if it is the right tool for your applications.
+Understanding the advantages and drawbacks of Europass can help you decide if it is the right tool for your job applications.

 Europass CV: advantages

-• European recognition: Many European employers and universities are familiar with Europass CV format, which can be reassuring for international applications.
+• European recognition: Many European employers and universities are familiar with the Europass CV format, which can be reassuring for international applications.

 • Multi-language support: You can instantly download your CV in any of 31 languages.
 This is handy if you’re multilingual or submitting applications in multiple EU countries.